Alan-Cha/multiple-endpoints-article/README.md

 ### Takeaways

-Iter8 is a powerful performance testing tool for your Kubernetes applications, and now you can configure Iter8 in a delarative manner so that you can it automatically test your applications as soon as you update them.
-Configuring AutoX is straightforward, and just requires specifying a trigger Kubernetes resource object and the experiments you want to associated with this trigger object.
-Please see the [Iter8 documentation](https://iter8.tools) for more information all the other things you can do with Iter8!
+Iter8 is a powerful performance testing tool for your Kubernetes applications and ML models, and now you can configure Iter8 in a delarative manner so that you can automatically test your applications as soon as you update them.
+Configuring AutoX is straightforward and is just a matter of specifying a trigger Kubernetes resource object, addubg a label, and configuring the experiments you want to run.
+Please see the [Iter8 documentation](https://iter8.tools) for more information about all the other things you can do with Iter8!
 You can engage with the Iter8 community on [Slack](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) and [GitHub](https://github.com/iter8-tools/iter8).